Lancelot de Mole: Reward

 The commission finally recognised the brilliance of de Mole's design, even declaring that it was superior to the machines actually developed, but because of its narrow remit the commission was unable to recommend an award.
 However, de Mole was told that if he were to make a claim for out-of-pocket expenses, it would be regarded favourably.
-He was asked to supply a detailed statement of his expenditure on the project, and was reimbursed in the sum of £987 (about £50,000 2019 value).Williams, 1933.
+He was asked to supply a detailed statement of his expenditure on the project, and was reimbursed in the sum of £987 (about £50,000 2019 value).

 He was made an honorary corporal in 1919; and, early in 1920, it was announced from London that he had been appointed a Commander of the Most Excellent Order of the British Empire (CBE).

 At the formal investiture of the award, on 28 July 1921, in the ballroom of the New South Wales' State Government House, Lord Forster, the seventh Governor-General of Australia, was so nervous that he dropped the decoration before it could be pinned on de Mole's chest.

 Post-war

 After the war, de Mole made his case to the Australian government.
-Inquiries from that government to the British one yielded little but polite responses that Mr de Mole's ideas had unfortunately been too advanced for their time and thus were not recognized as they should have been.
+Inquiries from that government to the British one yielded little but polite responses that Mr. de Mole's ideas had unfortunately been too advanced for their time and thus were not recognized as they should have been.